 With closed beta testing, you can get more knowledge about your testers and you also have two solutions for this section.

 By Email Address

 You can invite people to test your app by adding their email address.
 This way you will know exactly who is going to try your app and you will have a suitable messaging channel for receiving their feedbacks.

 By Google+ Communities Or Google Groups

-If you are member of a Google+ Community or a Google Group then you can take advantage of that fact and to test your app with the other members.
+If you are a member of a Google+ Community or a Google Group then you can take advantage of that fact and test your app with the other members.